 Click here for a full list of our submissions to the UPR.

 PEN International also conducts advocacy at the UN during the sessions.
-Click here to read about our advocacy at the 17th Session of the UPR, here to read more about our side events at the 16th UPR session in 2013, and here for PEN’s response to last year’s review of Cameroon.
+Click here to read more about our side events at the 16th UPR session in 2013, and here for PEN’s response to last year’s review of Cameroon.

 The UN Plan of Action on the Safety of Journalists and the Issue of Impunity